 Corneal Ulcer & Keratitis

 The outermost layer of the cornea is called the epithelium.
 If it is damaged from trauma of any type, i.e. getting a foreign body in your eye such as piece of metal, a poke in the eye from a branch or a finger or even from a dirty or damaged contact lens, it is possible for bacteria, viruses or fungi to penetrate the cornea and cause an infection.
-An infection of the cornea is called a Keratitis or Ulcer.
-Keratitis can cause a painful inflammation with a discharge, which if not treated quickly and appropriately, can lead to corneal erosion, corneal ulceration and corneal scarring.
-Corneal scarring results in a loss of corneal transparency and can require a corneal transplant in order to restore vision.
+An infection of the cornea is called Keratitis or Corneal Ulcer.
+Keratitis can cause painful inflammation with discharge, which if not treated quickly and appropriately, can lead to corneal erosion, corneal ulceration and corneal scarring.
+Corneal scarring results in a loss of corneal transparency and loss of vision which could require a corneal transplant in order to restore vision.
 Generally, the deeper the corneal infection, the more severe the symptoms and the greater the potential for loss of vision.

 Herpes Zoster Keratitis (Shingles)

 Herpes Zoster Keratitis is caused by the same virus that causes chicken pox, called Varicella-Zoster Virus.
 After having chicken pox as a child, the Varicella-Zoster Virus remains in the nerve cells of your body in an inactive state.
 For a number of possible reasons, the Varicella-Zoster Virus can reactivate later in life and travel through the nerves in your body causing a painful blistering rash.
 If the Varicella-Zoster Virus travels to your head or neck it can affect the eye and thus cause a corneal infection.